How to Balance a Ceiling Fan and Prevent Wobbling Issues

 Components of the Kit

-Self-Adhesive Weights: These small weights can be attached to the blades to correct imbalances.
+Self-Adhesive Weights: These small weights stick to the blades to fix any imbalances.

-Balancing Clip: A temporary clip that helps identify the unbalanced blade by altering its weight distribution during testing.
+Balancing Clip: This clip helps you identify the unbalanced blade by changing its weight during testing.

 Initial Balancing